Data theft: Police officers and staff not informed for month

 Police radio stolen

 The document contained the full names and work locations of more than 200 officers and support staff.
-It did not reveal home any addresses.
+It did not reveal any home addresses.

-Its contents are believed to have been remotely erased by the PSNI, but they have not said on what date this was done.
+The laptop is password protected and its contents are believed to have been remotely erased by the PSNI.
+However, the police have not said on what date this was done.

 A police radio was also stolen.